 Scale: 1 / 35

-At the end of 1943, a batch of Command Tigers (Befehlstiger) were built and sent to various heavy tank battalions.
+At the end of 1943, a batch of Command Tigers was issued to various heavy tank battalions.
+Because the factory stock of old Command Tigers had been used up, these new ones were all built as the latest Tiger version.
 This kit represents some of those vehicles.
-The decals address battalions 503, 507 and 508.
+It has decals for battalions 503, 507 and 508.

 After the kit was released, new photos were discovered showing Tiger "A2" of s.Pz.Abt.
-508. They prove that it had an old-style flat mantlet, as designed for the Tiger (P).
+508. They prove that it had an old-style flat mantlet.
 The kit's mantlet is therefore wrong for this decal option.

 There is a spare flat mantlet in the kit (part A7) and you could convert this for Tiger "A2" by plugging its MG hole; this need not be an invisible repair because the German manufacturers used to plug these same holes in the real mantlets.
 You would also need to cut out a small notch at the corner behind the driver's hatch; see this photo and diagram of a real example.